 Change the Database Compatibility Mode and Use the Query Store

 Since upgrade is a one-way operation (it is not possible to downgrade the file format), there is value in separating the enablement of new features to a separate operation within the database.
-It is possible to revert a setting to a prior DATABASE_COMPATIBILITY level.
+It is possible to revert a setting to a prior database compatibility level.
 The new model reduces the number of things that must happen during an outage window.

 If the compatibility level of a user database was 90 before upgrade, in the upgraded database, the compatibility level is set to 100, which is the lowest supported compatibility level in SQL Server 2017.

 The upgrade process to enable new query processor functionality is related to the post-release servicing model of the product.
 Some of those fixes are released under trace flag 4199.
 Customers needing fixes can opt-in to those fixes without causing unexpected regressions for other customers.
 The post-release servicing model for query processor hotfixes is documented here.
-Beginning with SQL Server 2016, moving to a new compatibility level implies that the 4199 trace flag is no longer needed because those fixes are now enabled by default in the latest compatibility level.
+Beginning with SQL Server 2016, moving to a new compatibility level implies that trace flag 4199 is no longer needed, because those fixes are now enabled by default in the latest compatibility level.
 Therefore, as part of the upgrade process, it is important to validate that 4199 is not enabled once the upgrade process completes.